crispab/crisp-dna/_docs/what-is-productspace.md

 ## What we do

 We are a product management consultancy.
-We provide coaching, assessment and other services that relate to digital product management and all its flavours.
+We provide coaching, assessment and other services that relate to digital product management and its core cousins like agile and UX.

 In simple terms, we are a consultancy.
 But a consultancy done differently.
 Very differently.